 Protection of endangered animals in Croatia

 Endangered animals in Croatia are the ones identified as at risk of extinction.
-For an animal to be listed as endangered, first HAOP (Croatian agency for the environment and nature) proposes which species should be strictly protected (above and beyond the existing animal protection law).
+For an animal to be listed as endangered, HAOP (Croatian agency for the environment and nature) proposes which species should be strictly protected (above and beyond the existing animal protection law).

-Then Ministarstvo zaštite okoliša i energetike (Ministry of Environmental Protection and Energy) decides whether they will be strictly protected or not and what the rules will be regarding their protection.
+After that, Ministarstvo zaštite okoliša i energetike (Ministry of Environmental Protection and Energy) decides whether they will be strictly protected or not and what the rules will be regarding their protection.

 You absolutely cannot take any of the below actions on protected animals: